jipson7/threaded-matrix-multiply/README.md

 #Matrix Multiply in C

-Threaded matrix multiplication using the PThreads library.
-Written in C.
+Threaded matrix multiplication using:
+* C and Pthreads
+* Java
+* Rust